Konjunktivaitisi kwa Watoto Waliozaliwa Karibuni

 • Symptoms vary but may include inflammation of and a discharge from the eyes.

-• The diagnosis is typically based on the appearance of the eyes.
+• The diagnosis is typically based on the appearance of the eyes and sometimes on the results of testing the discharge from the eyes.

-• Antibiotics and antibiotic ointments are given to treat the infection.
+• Antibiotic and antiviral medications and ointments are given to treat the infection.

 Mtazamo wa Ndani wa Jicho